PIN fraud: what do you need to know?

 Santander also specify that customers must use a separate PIN number for each of their bank cards.

-"Too many consumers are putting their finances in jeopardy by not taking simple precautions," Martyn Saville of Which? has said.
+"Too many consumers are putting their finances in jeopardy by not taking simple precautions," Martyn Saville of Which? has said, as the consumer site revealed that one in ten cardholders are putting themselves at risk of fraud by sharing their PIN number.

 "Writing down your PIN is like leaving your door open when you leave the house."